schorschinho/osprey/docs/03 - Quick Start Guide.md

 ## Quick Start Guide

-This chapter is intended to serve as a quick rundown of the `LCGannet` workflow, as well as syntax cheat sheet for experienced users.
+This chapter is intended to serve as a quick rundown of the `LCGannet` workflow, as well as syntax cheat sheet for more experienced users.
 The full documentation for each of the following commands can be found in their respective sections and will be released shortly.

-Familiarize yourself with the basic `LCGannet` commands.
+Please familiarize yourself with the basic `LCGannet` commands.
 The number of commands is deliberately kept to a minimum, as is the number of possible input arguments to these commands.